Dnt-knw/Photo-gallery/README.md

 - Download all your files at once or separately
 - Check the amount of occupied and free memory

-You will learn more about how to use the app inside of itself
+You will learn more about how to use the app inside of itself.

 ## Briefly about the main thing